ess-community/aiml-blogs/content/posts/Intro-Diffusion-Models-part1/index.md

 q(\mathbf{x}_t \vert \mathbf{x}_0) = \mathcal{N}\big(\mathbf{x}_t; \sqrt{\bar{\alpha}_t} \mathbf{x}_0, (1 - \bar{\alpha}_t)\mathbf{I}\big)
 $$

+What this really tells us is that $\mathbf{x}_t$ never loses the original signal -- it’s just being covered by more and more Gaussian noise.
+The goal of diffusion models is figuring out how to peel that noise away again.

 <center> <span style="letter-spacing: 0.5rem;">• • •</span> </center>

 ### Reverse denoising process
 The reverse process works in the opposite direction -- *and this is where the magic happens*.
-Instead of adding noise, the model systematically removes it, step by step, gradually reconstructing the original data.
-Once trained, it can start from pure Gaussian noise and iteratively apply this reverse procedure to generate new, realistic samples similar to $\mathbf{x}_0$.
+Instead of adding noise, the reverse systematically removes it, step by step, gradually reconstructing the original data.
+Once trained, the model can start from pure Gaussian noise and iteratively apply this reverse procedure to generate new, realistic samples similar to $\mathbf{x}_0$.

 In theory, the reverse diffusion process is defined as $q(\mathbf{x}\_{t-1} \vert \mathbf{x}\_t)$ -- meaning that given a noisy sample $\mathbf{x}\_t$, we would like to compute the distribution of the previous, slightly less noisy sample $\mathbf{x}\_{t-1}$.
 However, this distribution is *intractable* in practice because it depends on the entire (unknown) data distribution.